 Hudson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hudson is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Hudson who work in office and administrative support (14.07%), sales jobs (11.36%), and management occupations (9.62%).

 Also of interest is that Hudson has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Hudson is a great place for families with children to consider.
-First of all, many other families with children live here, making Hudson a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Hudson has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Hudson is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hudson’s overall crime rate is lower than average for the country.

 The citizens of Hudson are very well educated compared to the average community in the nation: 35.45% of adults in Hudson have a bachelor's degree or even advanced degree.

 The per capita income in Hudson in 2010 was $38,009, which is upper middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $152,036 for a family of four.

 The people who call Hudson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hudson residents report their race to be White, followed by Asian.
 Important ancestries of people in Hudson include French , English, French Canadian, and Italian.

 The most common language spoken in Hudson is English.
 Other important languages spoken here include French and Spanish.